 gThe general city planning scheme is a structure for the city.
 It should be amended only with care.
 It is unacceptable for every person involved to make their own changes.
 The only criteria for making decisions should be conclusions made by skilled specialists and experts,h said Mr. Nazarbayev.

 Astana is to become one of the top 30 cities in the world.
 To achieve this, not only the highest architectural design standards are necessary, but also infrastructure and high-level living standards should be met.
-The population of Astana has increased 3-fold since the capital moved there, and amounts to approximately 700,000 people today.
-The population will increase to one million people by 2011.
+The population of Astana has increased 3-fold since the capital moved there, and amounts to approximately 808,000 people today.

 The central section of the old town has been paved with new stone blocks.
 A great amount of urban landscaping work is being carried out to create a green belt surrounding the city to protect people from strong winds.